ananthk37/ParallelProject/Report.md

 ![image](https://github.com/ananthk37/ParallelProject/assets/100246534/a20d8104-119f-407a-85b1-a1bfa3344b00)
 ![image](https://github.com/ananthk37/ParallelProject/assets/100246534/7fb5e986-1b7e-4822-a0f5-dc0bada346e2)

 For CUDA the speedup graph shows that we get NO performance benefit, in fact, it's a lot worse!
 This deterioration in performance is implementation-specific, with the aforementioned issues with multiple kernel calls and CPU merge steps.
-(A previous implementation I had could potentially experience speed up if it could handle input sizes larger than 2^16)
+(A previous implementation I had could potentially experience speed up if it could handle input sizes larger than 2^16).
+It is very apparent in the comp_large graph for the input size of 2^16.

 #### Speedup MPI
 ![image](https://github.com/ananthk37/ParallelProject/assets/100246534/a44b75e9-0788-480b-8268-2e1cda3ceb11)
 ![image](https://github.com/ananthk37/ParallelProject/assets/100246534/663d9739-5216-443b-b3e3-ebd238023f06)
 ![image](https://github.com/ananthk37/ParallelProject/assets/100246534/9fe5a45f-3833-401b-8673-8d4248829a33)

 We can see a major improvement with MPI.
 As we mentioned before with the slowdown at 2^6/2^7 we lose some performance gain so the speed up goes down, but overall we trend upwards in terms of how fast our algorithm can complete the sort as we increase threads.
+The speedup seems almost identical for comp across all input sizes and types.
+For communication we see a strange large spike in speedup going from 2 to 4 threads, it could be that the host can more quickly communicate out the smaller chunks due to fewer cache misses.
+It seems that we peak in an overall speedup of main is at 2^4 (16) threads.

 #### Weak Scaling CUDA
 ![image](https://github.com/ananthk37/ParallelProject/assets/100246534/3dcea5d0-8416-473a-83ed-55a79287b8b1)